tdavis6/dailySummaryEmail/README.md

 - RSS_LINKS: Link(s) for rss feeds of which the entries should appear in the email.
 Use one string, seperated by commas.
   Do not use quotes.
 - PUZZLES: True or False.
 Enables puzzles. (defaults to false)
+- PUZZLES_ANSWERS: True or False.
+Enables puzzle answers.
+Overridden by False on PUZZLES. (defaults to false)
 - WOTD: True or False.
 Enables the Word of the Day. (defaults to false)
 - QOTD: True or False.
 Enables the Quote of the Day. (defaults to false)
 - HOUR: The hour to send the email. (defaults to the time when the container started)